 The RCP Trainees Committee (TC) is comprised entirely of medical trainees, and reflects the RCP’s commitment to encouraging physicians-in-training to develop active roles in shaping the future of medicine.
 Email firstname.lastname@example.org with local and national issues you think TC should be aware of or that you would like more information about.

-If you have any questions or would like more information about the UK regional network, please contact Emma Joeseph, senior manager for the UK regions, by email at firstname.lastname@example.org.
+If you have any questions or would like more information about the UK regional network, please contact Caroline Burton, Head of UK regions, by email at firstname.lastname@example.org.